Skip to main content

 Fraction Knowledge

-Fraction knowledge is seen as the “key” to this gate, with fraction knowledge predicting algebra performance.
+Fraction knowledge is seen as a “key” to this gate, with fraction knowledge predicting algebra performance.

 interdisciplinary approaches graphic: 2 strands intertwining upwards into an arrow